amyqnguyen/Mood-Tracker/README.md

 - Entering and setting PM mood is the same as AM mood but done is done in the PM Mood tab.
 - You can generate the average mood for the day by using the combobox provided in the Daily Average tab.
 Select the day and the average will be printed out.
-- You can see your current mood ratings in the Week Log tab.
+- You can load your current mood ratings in the Week Log tab.
 Select the day using the combobox and the mood log will be printed.
 - You can trigger my audio component by using the Set and Save Mood! buttons in the AM Mood and PM Mood tab.
 - You can save the state of my application by clicking the Save Mood! buttons in the AM Mood and PM Mood tab.